How to fix a patchy beard

 So now we know the reasons one might have a patchy beard, let’s look at some ways to fix it and create a patchy beard success story of your own.

-Hopefully with these patch beard fixes, a full, luxurious beard will be well within reach.
+Hopefully with these patchy beard fixes, a fuller, thick and luxurious beard will be well within reach.

 - Just grow it